NSHipster/articles/2019-03-04-swift-format.md

 #### Timing

 In terms of performance,
-`swift-lint` is currently in the middle of the pack: not so fast as to feel instantaneous, but not so slow as to be an issue.
+`swift-format` is currently in the middle of the pack: not so fast as to feel instantaneous, but not so slow as to be an issue.